MolBIFFM/diana/README.md

 ]
 ```

-A list of input gene or protein accessions, alternative to extraction from
+A list of input UniProt protein accessions, alternative to extraction from a
 tabular file.

 ```json